The following are selected posts from my Facebook author page (10/26/20--11/27/20):

 Response to a comment:

-I love Nisargadatta, and there's some good stuff in Advaita.
-I'm not dismissing all of it.
-But it does tend toward a kind of disembodied transcendence that I find extremely unhealthy, and it does encourage these silly ideas that when gurus like Maharaj get angry, they do it from a whole different place than the rest of us...and when gurus rape their students, they do that from a pure place...and so on.
-That's what I was calling crap.
+I love Nisargadatta, but these silly ideas that when gurus like Maharaj get angry, they do it from a whole different place than the rest of us...and when gurus rape their students, they do that from a pure place...and so on, that's crap.
 The idea that Maharaj was some super-human whose anger was totally different from yours or mine.
 And of course, his smoking also arose from purity and not addiction.
 And so on.
 This kind of spiritual idealization is bullshit.
 I find Nisargadatta's obviously imperfect humanity a beautiful part of his teaching.
 He was human.
 We all are.